sethvoltz/sethvoltz.github.com/_posts/2013-01-03-thoughts-on-base32-encoding-and-decoding.md

 title: "Thoughts on Base32 encoding and decoding"
 description: "Observations about how others do it"
 category: code
-tags: [base32, base64, binary, encoding, sample, otp, ruby, javascript]
+tags: [base32, base64, binary, encoding, example, otp, ruby, javascript]
 ---
 {% include JB/setup %}